crazyfermions/python-mercury_driver/README.md

 Oxford Mercury iTC cryogenic
 environment controller <http://www.oxford-instruments.com/>.

-This driver is requires pyvisa but can be easily modified to use another interface.
+This driver is requires pyvisa-py but can be easily modified to use another interface.

 This driver supports the aux, heater and temperature, and gasflow modules.
 Look at the class docstrings to see all the implemented commands (which is almost all).